 When planning a design in such a high-traffic area, you should always consider the surrounding space before making a change to your home elements.
 What seems like a simple change to your bathroom door is a change that greatly impacts your space.

-To give you a better idea of how your decision impacts your space, here are several reasons why bathroom doors should always swing inward.
+To better understand how your decision impacts your space, here are several reasons why bathroom doors should always swing inward.

 1. Does Not Block The Hallway